QSFT/doradus-openshift-quickstart/README.md

 Test

-    Port forward all listening ports over SSH: rhc port-forward

-    On a local machine, when you connect to the local loopback address on port 1105, you actually connect to Doradus on the gear.
     Invoke this URL to list all applications under Doradus: http://127.0.0.1:1105/_applications

     For the first time, you should expect to see empty list.

     Using Rest Client, post this XML schema to create a new application and its tables in Doradus via the URL above

      <application name="MyApplication">
             <key>Test123</key>
             <options>